MikePohatu/Birdsnest-Explorer/documentation/install/README.md

-# BirdsNest Installation
+# Birdsnest Explorer Installation

-BirdsNest customers will receive the [Managed Installer](/documentation/install/managed.md), which should handle the installation from end to end.
+Birdsnest Explorer customers will receive the [Managed Installer](/documentation/install/managed.md), which should handle the installation from end to end.

 See the [Complete Installation Documentation](/documentation/install/completeinstall.md) for detailed installation information.